CZ-NIC/knot/doc/man_knotc.rst

 Description
 -----------

+This program controls a running `knotd` process using a socket.

-If no *action* is specified, the program is executed in interactive mode.
+If an *action* is specified, it is performed and `knotc` exits, otherwise the program is executed in the interactive mode.

 Parameters
 ..........